top of page

 X-Men Vs. Street Fighter for Arcades

-The 1st #Marvel & Capcom crossover remixes old sprites adding quality newcomers Rogue, Gambit & Sabretooth.
-The giant #Apocalypse boss is deceptively underwhelming, but your team duelling to the death at the end makes up for it.
+The first Marvel and Capcom crossover remixes old sprites while adding quality newcomers Rogue, Gambit and Sabretooth.
+The giant Apocalypse boss is deceptively underwhelming, but the gimmick where your team duels to the death at the end more than makes up for it.

 Release: Sep 25, 1996